hernamvel/positrace/README.md

 `git clone git@github.com:hernamvel/positrace.git`

-Build the image (change the build tag if feel you need to do):
+Build the image (change the build tag if you feel you need to do it):

 `docker build --tag 'posistrace_rails' .`